RayanAhmed2000/Grafana-Prometheus-Installation-on-Ubuntu-20.04/Grafana-Dashboards.md

 - Linking just makes the alert rule visible on the panel by displaying heart icon and dotted lines when it is triggered and back to normal
 - To link go to alert 4th section of Annotation and Link to Panel

+# How to check alert history
+- Go to alert rule
+- Expand Alert
+- Show state history